ixnewton/kde-window-moves/README.md

 `window-moves.sh widthP - Width plus` - Adjusts width centered or from edge 32 steps

-`window-moves.sh heightM - Height minus` - Adjusts height from bottom in 16 steps
+`window-moves.sh heightM - Height minus` - Adjusts height of window bottom up in 16 steps

-`window-moves.sh heightP - Height plus` - Adjusts height from bottom in 16 steps
+`window-moves.sh heightP - Height plus` - Adjusts height of window bottom in 16 steps

 `window-moves.sh winTop 1 - Top margin 5px` - Set to be on the top margin which is 5px